frozeman/jsMultipleSelect/README.md

 The Javascript
 --------------

-Add mootools core and the jsMultipleSelect.js to your website.
+Add mootools core and the jsMultipleSelect.js to your website.<br>
 <b>The simplest way</b> to use it is to just call